bitwarden/help/_articles/hosting/migration.md

 To migrate from a self-hosted server to the Cloud:

 1. Create a full backup of the `./bwdata` directory of your self-hosted Bitwarden server.
 In particular, you will need access to `./bwdata/core/attachments` to manually upload [file attachments]({{site.baseurl}}/article/attachments/) to the Cloud (**Step 5**).

+   {% callout success %} If users are exporting their Personal Vaults over a period of time, you may need to re-sync the items from your `./bwdata/core/attachments` directory to your backup location and upload any new items in the event that they change during the cut-over period.{% endcallout %}
 2. In your self-hosted Web Vault, [export your personal Vault data]({{site.baseurl}}/article/export-your-data/#export-a-personal-vault) or [export your Organization Vault data]({{site.baseurl}}/article/export-your-data/#export-an-organization-vault).
 If you're migrating an Organization, encourage your end-users to export their Personal Vaults as well.
 3. Open the Cloud Web Vault.
 Most users will have previously created Cloud accounts for billing purposes, so log in to that account.
 If you were previously a free user without a Cloud account for billing, create an account now.